TaeisHim223/Portfolio/README.md

 # My Portfolio
 ### Hi there 👋, my name is Sedtavian Robinson
-#### I'm interested in coding, sports, and animation
+#### My interests include coding, sports, and animation.
 Hi everyone, my name is Sedtavian Robinson.
 I am a student at ComputerCoach, focusing on front-end web development.
 I was born in Ft.
 Myers on August 17th, 2006.
 I was raised in Kissimmee, and then my family moved to Lakeland.

-Skills: Canva/ HTML / CSS
+Skills: Canva/ HTML / CSS / JS

 - 🔭 I’m currently working on My portfolio
 - 🌱 I’m currently learning Front end web development